Venomous

 Are They Dangerous to Humans

-The general symptoms of an African bush viper bite are severe inflammation, fever, impaired breathing, and in rare cases, life-threatening hemorrhages.
+An African bush viper bite causes severe inflammation, fever, impaired breathing, and in rare cases, life-threatening hemorrhages.
 Severe hematological complications in humans have been reported only once.
-The occurrence of death is very rare, reported only on two occasions.
-It has no anti-venom, but the anti-venom of the genus Echis is partially effective in neutralizing its venom.
+The occurrence of death is infrequent, reported only on two occasions.

 African Bush Viper at a Glance